 - A. In locating a well, the applicant shall identify all potential sources of contaminants which exist or are proposed within 400 feet.
-When possible, the well shall be located upgradient of all potential sources of contamination and shall be as far removed from potential sources of contamination as possible, given the layout of the premises. - B. Each well or borehole shall be accessible for repair, maintenance, testing, and inspection.
+When possible, the well shall be located upgradient of all potential sources of contamination and shall be as far removed from potential sources of contamination as possible, given the layout of the premises. - B. Each well or bole hole shall be accessible for repair, maintenance, testing, and inspection.
 The well shall be completed in a water-bearing formation that will produce the required quantity of water under normal operating conditions. - C. The following minimum lateral/circumferential distances from potential sources of contamination shall apply:

-Minimum Lateral/Circumferential Distance

-(feet)

-Source of Contamination
+Source of Contamination Minimum Lateral/ Circumfer ential Distance (feet)

 Leaching facility (310 CMR 15.00) 100

 Cesspool 100

 Septic tank 50

-Building sewer line 25

-Minimum Lateral/Circumferential Distance

-(feet)

-Source of Contamination
+Sewer line 100

 Property line 50

-Public or private way, common drive, roadway 50
+Public or private way, common drive, roadway easement, parking lot 50

-easement, parking lot

 Active or closed landfill 400

 Hazardous waste spill site 400

 Any type of surface water/wetland 100

 In-ground pool 25

-Septic expansion area 100
+Septic 100

-Slab or foundation 10